|View single post by Texas Defender|

 This respect was often felt by West Point graduates toward fellow officers who were non-West Pointers as well.
 At Chantilly on 01 September 1862, a Federal officer was riding in the dark in the middle of a blinding rainstorm.
 He rode into Confederate pickets, who ordered him to surrender.
 The horseman turned his horse around and attempted to flee, but took a bullet which severed his spine.

-Confederate General A.P.
+Confederate General D.H.
 Hill was nearby.
 He approached the Federal officer laying on the ground.
 In the light of his lantern, General Hill recognized the fallen man.
 He gasped: "You've killed Phil Kearny.
 He deserved a better fate than to die in the mud."

 Philip Kearny - General Kearny - Civil War